Our top pick after the latest update:

 We recommend the Oyo gym only if you’re in one of the three categories of people who we think this device should work for nicely – amateurs just starting out with resistance training, people undergoing rehabilitation and recovery from injury, and old people.

 How to choose the best affordable home gym under $200

 If you’re going to get a home gym, make sure it fits your home or workplace.
-Some equipment takes up a relatively large amount of space, while others just need to be hanged.
-Whether you’re a regular user or a once in a while type, the equipment’s size and the space it’ll take is an important consideration.
+Some equipment takes up a relatively large amount of space, while others just need to be hung.
+Whether you’re a regular user or a once-in-a-while type, the equipment’s size and the space it’ll take is an important considerations.
 This shouldn’t be a concern though as most home gyms under $200 are resistance-based and very portable.

 The best cheap home gyms would usually not pose any threats to your safety if you use them properly.
 This means that you should give priority to the multi-gyms with included instruction manuals and videos.

 You should also consider wearing protective gear such as gloves, exercise boots, and knee guards.
 These items might help to reduce any damage that you could sustain when using cheap home gyms such as those from falling equipment or sudden snap-off of resistance bands.

 Aside from space and safety, it’s essential to consider personal needs and preferences when buying the best affordable home gym.
 If you have underlying health conditions like joint pain, consider low-impact equipment.
 Heavy or intense workouts require specially-made units that’ll withstand the pressure.